 Understanding where the leak originates is crucial for a targeted fix.
 If the leak is at the top, it could be due to loose pipe connections or issues with valves.

-Suppose the water leaks from the bottom, sediment buildup corroding the tank, or a malfunctioning drain valve could be the culprit.
 Identifying the source helps decide whether a simple tightening or part replacement is needed.

 Read also: Water Heater Popping Sound Dangerous